Certification and Licensure

 Students who hold ASCP certification at the technologist/scientist or specialist level are eligible for several other technologist/scientist certification exams through the ASCP Board of Certification, including the Molecular Biology exam (MB), via Route 1. (https://www.ascp.org/content/board-of-certification/get-credentialed) The courses in molecular diagnostic science are good preparation for the MB(ASCP) certification exam.
 The education practicum and/or electives taken, along with the student’s work experience, may serve as good preparation for other technologist/scientist or specialist examinations.

 Licensure is granted by individual states.
-At this time, North Carolina does not license clinical laboratory personnel.
+At this time, North Carolina does not license clinical laboratory personnel, and the Division of Clinical Laboratory Science has not made a determination about whether its programs meet the specific requirements of any other states.

 More information on state licensure and contact information can be found on the ASCLS website: https://ascls.org/advocacy-issues/licensure.